mosen/ccp-recipes/README.md

 The minimum amount of information you need to put in the override is:

-- **Your organization name**: which is displayed on the top left of the enterprise dashboard or 'manage your team' dashboard.
+- **Your organization name**: the name described above in 'Determining your organization name'
-    We have provided a script `whats_my_org.sh` to scrape your organization name from the logs for convenience.

 - **A product id**: for the product you want to package.
 This is a 4 letter code which you can find by running the `listfeed.py` script in this repo.